cyniphile/blog/_posts/2020-11-12-voter-fraud.md

 {{ "The invention of email is generally credited to Ray Tomlinson around 1970, though Ayyadurai does hold <a href='https://techland.time.com/2011/11/15/the-man-who-invented-email/'>the first copyright</a> to the term dated 1982." | fndetail: 1 }}

-{{ "A couple big assumption we are making here: 1) that the proportion of split-ticket to mixed-ticket votes is uncorrelated with a precinct's party leaning.
+{{ "A couple big assumption we are making here: 1) that the ratio of split-ticket/mixed-ticket votes is uncorrelated with a precinct's party leaning.
 2) that the proportion of voters who flip is uncorrelated with a precinct's party leaning.
 If either assumption is violated in the right way, you could see flat graphs like Dr. Shiva is showing.
-Ultimately, this is just one (non-fraud based) explanation, and we simply need to look to the data to see if graphs with lots of slope are the norm or not." | fndetail: 2 }}
+Ultimately, we simply need to look to the data to see if graphs with lots of slope are the norm or not." | fndetail: 2 }}

 {{ "Alabama was the only state I could find with both straight-ticket voting and (sort of) readily available voting data.
 2020 data was not yet available at the time of this writing.
 If you find more, let me know!" | fndetail: 3 }}